BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking9-12.md

 ### Describe a creative person you admire

-You should say: Who he/she is; How you knew him/her; Whar his/her greatest achievement is; And explain why you think he/she is creative.
+You should say: Who he/she is; How you knew him/her; What his/her greatest achievement is; And explain why you think he/she is creative.

 -
 - Do you think children should learn to play musical instruments?